danweiner/learning-p5-js/README.md

 The [answer](https://github.com/shiffman/LearningProcessing-p5.js/blob/master/chp05_conditionals/example_05_03_rollovers/sketch.js) uses numerical values (100 for mouseX and mouseY).
 I am going to use [width and height]().

 [Exercise 5.6](): squares fade from black to white when the mouse leaves their area
+- hint: you need four variables, one for each rectangle's color